Tech-Matt/riscv-cpu/README.md

 - [ ] Write table of signals for instruction fetch
 - [ ] Write table of signals for instruction decode

+## Implementation Comments
+- Decode implementation is difficult to read, make it more readable either by indentation or changing completely the structure.